Satco-Group/satco.minerals.github.io/products/hes-clinker/index.md

 <div class="content-card">
   <h1>HES Clinker (High Early Strength)</h1>
-  <p>HES Clinker is engineered to accelerate the hydration process, specifically through an optimized Tricalcium Silicate (C₃S) content.
+  <p>HES Clinker is engineered to accelerate the hydration process, specifically through an optimized C₃S (Tricalcium Silicate) content.
 It is the premier choice for fast-track construction cycles where rapid structural integrity is critical.</p>

   <h2>Key Advantages</h2>
   <ul>